Reduced Speed Zones

 • Compacting the stones that have been placed beneath the tracks, which help with drainage and stabilization of the rails.

-When will the reduced speed zones be lifted?
+When will the reduced speed zones in the subway be lifted?

-Crews are working as quickly as possible within the available overnight and weekend windows to complete the track work.
-Our goal is to minimize the overall number of RSZs so the impact on trip times is minimal.
-While we anticipate reducing the number of current restrictions significantly over the coming months, ongoing proactive track inspections mean that the TTC will always have some slow orders in place in different locations across the network.
+Crews are working as quickly as possible within the available overnight and weekend windows to complete the track work, however, due to ongoing track inspections, reduced speed zones or slow orders will likely be in place in different locations across the network at any given time.

 X